The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 develop and run webapplications for visualization of geospatial datasets.
 There are more Open Source Software products that can provide the same functionality as the products chosen in this course.

 3) Complexity reduction: some well known software products are left out of scope in order not to complicate things more than necessary for an already fairly complex beginner course, like:
-- QGIS: a great Open Source geospatial desktop application!
+- [QGIS](https://qgis.org): a great Open Source geospatial desktop application!
 Recommended for geospatial enthousiasts after taking this course!
 Also very useful in exploring geospatial datasets.
 Left out because it takes a course in itself to learn QGIS.
-- Leaflet + Python Folium: Leaflet is a comparable geospatial webapplication framework to OpenLayers for generating 2D topographical map views and Folium is the Python wrapper module for it.
+- [Leaflet](https://leafletjs.com) + Python [Folium](https://github.com/python-visualization/folium): Leaflet is a comparable geospatial webapplication framework to OpenLayers for generating 2D topographical map views and Folium is the Python wrapper module for it.
 Once you have learned OpenLayers in this course you have a good reference to explore Leaflet/Folium in order to find out what works best for your use cases.
 - [cesiumpy](https://github.com/sinhrks/cesiumpy): a Python wrapper module for Cesium, comparable to Folium for Leaflet.
 Left out because it is fairly new and still a concept version (currently 0.3).
 Therefore the 3D Map Viewer webapplication is programmed in TypeScript with the Cesium API.
+- [Marble](https://marble.kde.org/): as an Open Source Virtual Globe or World Atlas application for desktop and mobile very interesting to get some programming experience with because it also uses OpenStreetMap.
+Build some knowledge first with Cesium for 3D maps and then it's time for Marble or programming with another virtual globe application like [Google Earth](https://www.google.com/earth/).
 - [Git](https://en.wikipedia.org/wiki/Git): for version management of source code.
 Highly recommended for larger sofware projects and when working in development teams!
 The Open Source webapplication GitLab can be used to run your own Version Control System webserver locally.

 ## Project origins